 This isn’t all that’s possible with Poool’s solution however!
 You could employ a hard paywall strategy, a simple registration wall or mix the two.

 Interested in trying out the Dashboard for yourself?
-We have a free trial that you can use to discover all that it has to offer!
-Just get in touch and we’ll book you in!
+We have a free trial that you can use to discover all that it has to offer - let's book you in!